tektoncd/pipeline/docs/tutorial.md

 tasks/build-docker-image-from-git-source   7m
 ```

-To see the output of the taskRun, use the following command:
+To see the output of the TaskRun, use the following command:

 ```bash
 kubectl get taskruns/echo-hello-world-task-run -o yaml